14 Combined Loads

 14.3.3 Combined Shear Stress

 Now we can consider the case of bodies simultaneously subjected to both torsion and transverse shear stresses.
-Given a general loading situation, one may need to calculate the torque and also identify which of the forces constitute transverse shear forces.
+Given a general loading situation, we may need to calculate the torque and also identify which of the forces constitute transverse shear forces.
 It will be helpful to remember:

 The transverse shear forces are the internal forces in the directions of the cross-sectional axes.

-Torque is the internal moment about the longitudinal axis
+Torque is the internal moment about the longitudinal axis.

 The total shear stress acts in the plane of the point of interest.
-It can be calculated as:
+It can be calculated as

-\[ {\tau= \pm\left|\frac{T \rho}{J}\right| \pm\left|\frac{V_H Q_V}{I_V t_V}\right| \pm\left|\frac{V_V Q_H}{I_H t_H}\right|} \tag{14.4}\]
+\[ \boxed{{\tau= \pm\left|\frac{T \rho}{J}\right| \pm\left|\frac{V_H Q_V}{I_V t_V}\right| \pm\left|\frac{V_V Q_H}{I_H t_H}\right|}}\text{ ,} \tag{14.4}\]

 𝜏 = Shear stress at point of interest [Pa, psi]